-specifies the maximum number of result sets that the spj can return. this option is applicable only if the method signature contains a java.sql.resultset[] object. if the method contains a result set object, the valid range is 1 to 255 inclusive. the actual number of result sets returned by the spj method can be less than or equal to this number. if you do not specify this option, the default value is 0 (zero), meaning that the spj does not return result sets.
+specifies the maximum number of result sets that the SPJ can return.
+This option is applicable only if the method signature contains a java.sql.resultset[] object.
+If the method contains a result set object, then the valid range is 1 to 255 inclusive.
+The actual number of result sets returned by the SPJ method can be fewer than or equal to this number.
+If you do not specify this option, then the default value is 0 (zero), meaning that the SPJ does not return result sets.